Stelios Joannou: Biography

 In 1938 he married Ellie Mousoulou (Karavas, Kyrenia, Cyprus, 29 December 1919 – Nicosia, Cyprus, 26 June 2010), the daughter of Sophocles and Evridiki Mousoulou and the sister of the eminent academic Loukas Mousoulou and the businessman Leonidas Mousoulou.
-Stelios and Ellie Joannou (Ioannou) had three children, Leonidas (Dakis), Sylvia and Christos, and together they embarked on a long and fruitful path as philanthropists.
-Their charitable endeavours intensified after the death of their younger son, Christos, in a car accident in 1971, at the age of 26.
+Stelios and Ellie Joannou (Ioannou) had three children, Leonidas (Dakis), Sylvia and Christos, and together they embarked on a long path as philanthropists.
+Their charity intensified after the death of their younger son, Christos, in a car accident in 1971, at the age of 26.
 Despite his international business success, Ioannou never forgot his origins.
 Firmly committed to the interests of his homeland, he became a great benefactor of Cyprus through his charity and entrepreneurial activities.